eymengunay/EoJobQueueBundle/Resources/doc/installation.rst

 Installation
 ------------

-Installing JMSJobQueueBundle
+Installing EoJobQueueBundle
 ============================

-You can easily install JMSJobQueueBundle with composer.
+You can easily install EoJobQueueBundle with composer.
 Just add the following to your `composer.json`file:

 .. code-block :: js